-Stepping up wastewater treatment - SWI swissinfo.ch
+Stepping up wastewater treatment

 Because micropollutants are very small and present in low concentrations, they can easily sneak through STEP wastewater filters.
 Worse, the microbes that STEPs use to break down organic waste cannot digest the chemicals in micropollutants.
 The upshot is that STEPs end up releasing contaminated water into lakes and rivers.

-Abegglen leads a Swiss Wastewater Association team dedicated to facilitating a Swiss government programme to equip 100 STEPs with anti-micropollutant technologies.
+Abegglen leads a Swiss Wastewater Associationexternal link team dedicated to facilitating a Swiss government programme to equip 100 STEPs with anti-micropollutant technologies.
 The goal of the programme, which came into force on January 1 2016, is for each STEP to filter out 80% of all micropollutants.

 To achieve this goal at the Werdhölzli STEP, which serves roughly 440,000 people, construction is underway to install a process called ozonation.